 Vanek had produced just one point in his first five games with the Panthers, but he finally flashed the skills that enticed Florida to part with young blueliner Dylan McIlrath and a conditional third-rounder for him at the trade deadline here.
 While the 33-year-old winger is far from fleet of foot at this point, his world-class hands have Vanek over the 40-point mark for the 12th consecutive season since he cracked the NHL in 2005-06.

 The first noteworthy deal of deadline day sees the Red Wings get a seemingly disappointing return for the 33-year-old winger, who's had a resurgent season in Detroit with 38 points in 48 games.
 It's not clear where Vanek might fit into the Panthers' forward mix, but he could conceivably overtake Reilly Smith for second-line minutes at right wing.

-Vanek (ankle) will play Wednesday against the Blues, Helene St. James of the Detroit Free Press reports.
+Vanek is in the lineup for Tuesday's game against the Canucks, Helene St. James of the Detroit Free Press reports.

 Vanek's name was swirling around in the NHL trade winds leading up to the deadline, and there was speculation he might be held out of Tuesday's game as a precaution to keep the valuable trade chip healthy.
 However, he's in there, so perhaps the Austrian veteran is staying put in Motown.